 Each resident will live in an 800-square foot former classroom that offers peekaboo views of Mineral Lake and Mt.
 Rainier, and that will double as their writing studio, with desk and chair, lighting, bookcase, and lots of chalkboards.
 The visual artist resident will be offered space to work outside of his or her classroom.
 The main school building has bathrooms with showers.
 Residents will be served all meals and snacks daily, and they will have the opportunity to share work with the public.
 Mineral features a swimmable fishing lake with boat rentals, a tavern, a bed and breakfast, a general store, two churches, a post office, and more deer than people.
 It's a 20-minute drive to Mt.
 Rainier National Park.

-We are accepting applications from December 15, 2015, through February 15, 2016, (Midnight, EST) for the 2016 summer residencies.
+We are accepting applications from December 15, 2016, through February 15, 2017, (Midnight, EST) for the 2017 residencies.
 Notification will be given at least two months before the residency period for which you've applied.

-We're pleased to offer 5 funded residencies in 2016.
+We're pleased to offer four funded two-week residencies in 2017.

-June Dodge Writing Fellows attend for free and receive travel assistance from any point in or between Portland, OR, and Seattle, WA, in addition to room and board, visits by presenting authors, and opportunities to share work publicly.
+Three June Dodge Writing Fellows attend for free and receive travel assistance from any point in or between Portland, OR, and Seattle, WA, in addition to room and board, visits by presenting authors, and opportunities to share work publicly.
 Fellowships are open to writers from the Pacific Northwest (AK, ID, MT, OR, WA) and Western Canada (British Columbia, Alberta, Yukon).
-One fellowship will be awarded per residency period.

-The Erin Donovan Writing Fellowship is open to an emerging woman writer of poetry or prose living in Washington or Oregon, who is at least 40 years old, and whose writing expresses both wit and compassion.
-This fellowship covers the residency fee (room and board, guest presenters, options to present) for August 2016 and includes a travel stipend of up to $175.
-This fellowship is funded by the friends of Erin Donovan, an Oregon writer and teacher who passed away in 2015.
+The Erin Donovan Writing Fellowship (August 2017) is open to an emerging woman writer of poetry or prose living in Massachusetts, New York, Oregon, or Washington, who is at least 40 years old, and whose writing expresses both wit and compassion.
+This fellowship covers the residency fee (room and board, guest presenters, options to present) for August 2017 and includes a travel stipend upon arrival of up to $400.
+This fellowship is funded by the family and friends of Erin Donovan, an Oregon fiction writer, teacher, and outdoors woman who passed away in 2015.

 PAID RESIDENCY OPTIONS

-Writing residencies for poets or prose writers cost $400 and include room, board, presentations by guest writers, opportunities for public presentation, and lots of love.
-Travel is not included; travel from points between Portland, OR, and Seattle, WA, to Mineral may be arranged for a small fee ($20-30/each way).The Southwestern Washington Visual Artist Residency is for a visual artist whose work is produced, sold, or shown in Lewis County (WA).
-The $400 residency fee includes room, board, presentations by guest writers, opportunities for public presentation, and lots of love.
-Visual artists bring their own materials and may use as studio space the school's grounds, covered patio, the gym stage, or plein air sites of their choice.
+Writing residencies for poets, fiction writers, nonfiction writers, or graphic novelists (as long as you can live in the room that doubles as your studio) cost $425 and include room, board, presentations by guest writers, opportunities for public presentation, and lots of love.
+Travel is not included; travel from points between Portland, OR, and Seattle, WA, to Mineral may be arranged for a small fee ($20-30/each way).The Washington Visual Artist Residency is for a visual artist living in Washington state.
+The $425 residency fee includes room, board, presentations by guest writers, opportunities for public presentation, and lots of love.
+Visual artists bring their own materials and may use as studio space the school's grounds, covered patio, the gym stage, or plein air sites of their choice; we have ample tables and space which can be configured around your needs.
 Travel is not included; travel from points between Portland, OR, and Seattle, WA, to Mineral may be arranged for a small fee ($20-30/each way).